Greg Zuerlein: 2021 season

 Zuerlein had back surgery during the offseason, which forced him to rest and only kick one field goal attempt (56-yard miss) in the preseason, with Hunter Niswander and Lirim Hajrullahu handling the kicking and kickoff duties.
 On August 25, 2021, he was taken off the Active/Physically Unable to Perform list (PUP).

-In the season opener, even though Zuerlein made three field goals, he also missed a field goal and an extra point, which included a 60-yard field goal near the end of the first half of the 29–31 loss to the Buccaneers.

-In Week 2 against the Los Angeles Chargers, although he was facing scrutiny in the press for his performance, he was able to make a 56-yard field goal as time expired, to close a 20–17 win.
+During the season opener against the Buccaneers, even though Zuerlein made three field goals, he also missed a field goal and an extra point, which included a 60-yard field goal near the end of the first half of the narrow 31–29 road loss.
+In the next game against the Los Angeles Chargers, although Zuerlein was facing scrutiny in the press for his performance, he was able to make a 56-yard field goal as time expired to close the 20–17 road victory.

-In Week 6, he made a 49-yard field goal in the rain against the Patriots, to force overtime in an eventual 35–29 win.

-In Week 8, he missed a 43-yard field goal early in the game against the Vikings, but also made two field goals in the 20–16 win.

-On November 9, 2021, he was placed on the Reserve/COVID-19 list.
-He was replaced with Hajrullahu for the Week 10 game against the Falcons.
+During Week 6, Zuerlein made a 49-yard field goal in the rain against the Patriots to force overtime in the eventual 35–29 road victory.
+Two weeks later against the Vikings, he missed a 43-yard field goal early in the game against the Vikings, but also made two field goals in the 20–16 road victory.
+On November 9, 2021, Zuerlein was placed on the Reserve/COVID-19 list.

-In Week 12 on Thanksgiving day, he missed a 59-yard field goal and an extra point attempt, forcing him to make a 45-yard field goal in the final seconds to reach overtime against the Las Vegas Raiders, although the team eventually lost 33–36.

-In Week 16 against the Washington Football Team, he converted a career-high eight extra point attempts.

-In Week 17, he missed a 43-yard field goal in the first quarter, which ended being the difference in a 22–25 loss against the Cardinals.
+During Week 12 against the Las Vegas Raiders on Thanksgiving, Zuerlein missed a 59-yard field goal and an extra point attempt, forcing him to make a 45-yard field goal in the final seconds to reach overtime, but the team eventually lost on the road 36–33.
+In Week 16 against the Washington Football Team, Zuerlein converted a career-high eight extra point attempts.
+The following week against the Cardinals, he missed a 43-yard field goal in the first quarter, which ended being the difference in the 25–22 loss.

-Overall, Zuerlein was 29–of–35 (82.9%) on field goal attempts and 42–of–48 (87.5%) on extra-point attempts.
+Overall, Zuerlein was 29–of–35 (82.9%) on field goals and 42–of–48 (87.5%) on extra-point attempts.
 He missed 6 field goals (three were over 50 yards) and 6 extra points (led the NFL).
 He also missed at least one field goal in three of the team's five regular-season losses.

 On March 11, 2022, Zuerlein was released by the Cowboys in a salary cap move.
 Zuerlein played in 32 regular-season games for the Cowboys and missed either a field goal or an extra point in 15 of them (47%).